 Rancho to Reservoir

-This links to the Caltrans Website where this guidance document and others may be downloaded.
+These links connect to the Caltrans web site where these and other guidance documents may be downloaded.

 HARD is the acronym for Historical Archaeological Research Design.
 Caltrans contracted with the Anthropological Studies Center at Sonoma State University to prepare archaeological research designs for mining sites, work camps, and town sites.
 Foothill Resources, JRP Historical Consultants, and PAR Environmental Services worked as sub consultants on this project.
 Caltrans employees joined the teams exploring each topic.
 We call them the “HARD teams” for Historical Archaeological Research Design teams.
-These three documents have been submitted to Caltrans; they are still considered drafts and will be revised and formatted with illustrations in the future.
-They continue to be posted here for peer review.
+These three documents were submitted to Caltrans, who revised them and produced the final products.

 Historical Archaeology of an Overseas Chinese Community in Sacramento, California

 In late 1994 archaeologists from Sonoma State University carried out archaeological testing and data recovery on the HI56 Block in Sacramento, California.
 Prefield documentary research had disclosed that this was the last archaeologically surviving portion of Sacramento’s mid-19th-century Chinese district.
 The resulting historical and archaeological analyses revealed much information about the everyday lives of these working-class Chinese pioneers as well as how material culture was used by Chinese District Association agents to enhance their community’s relationship to Sacramento’s power brokers. (see also Uncovering Sacramento's Chinese Pioneers)